ilijapet/smartCOOP_project_plain_javascript_version/smartCOOP/README.md

     http://192.168.152.174:8080
     Hit CTRL-C to stop the server

-And then copy&past to your browser address bar:
+Step 3: copy&past to your browser address bar:

     http://192.168.152.174:8080